PHES-ODM/PHES-ODM-MapGenerator/README.md

 ## General CLI

-In order to map from a source dataset to a target dataset, the following are required:
+In order to generate the LinkML mapping specification files to map from a source dataset to a target dataset, the following are required:

 1. The source LinkML schema
 2. The target LinkML schema
 3. Mapping configuration files (with at least one maps datasheet, and optionally any number of wide or enums datasheets)
+4. Optional data in the source dataset, to perform some actual mappings using the generated mapping specification files

 The script for the CLI is at [src/make_mappers_cli.py](src/make_mappers_cli.py).
 Command-line parameters are listed below (see [NWSS to ODM v2](#nwss-to-odm-v2) for an example):